GalacticDynamics/optional_dependencies/README.md

 ### Low-Level API

 Sometimes the high-level API is insufficient to determine whether an optional dependency is present.
-For example, this can happen sometimes happen with compiled packages, where the package appears to be installed, but something is wrong.
+For example, this can sometimes happen with compiled packages, where the package appears to be installed, but something is wrong.
 In these cases you can customize the enum members using the low-level API.

 The low-level functions are: